Nyexaas/Slick-Waybar/To_Do.md

 Disable the message about which output is used.

+> [!NOTE]
-Pwcontrol seems to not have the bug of random audio changes, but still countains a bunch of bug.
+> Pwcontrol seems to not have the bug of random audio changes, but still countains a bunch of bug.